VCurry20/pands-project/README.md

 Python is an example of object orientated programming, it is easier to read than other languages and can achieve many of its objectives in less lines of code.
 It is cross – platform and there is a large online community using the language which offers a large and easily accessable database of knowledge for new users.[3]
 [4]

 Python offers a wide range of plug in modules; modules are files "containing a set of functions you want to include in your application".
 [5] These modules allow us to "plug in" additional capabilities which we can then use to review our data.

-In this project we will review 4 of these modules.
+In this project we will review 4 of these modules, running python via VScode and will upload all relevant data to this Github account.

-Uses of Python:
+Common uses of Python:

 > Automation of Tasks